ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-CKREF" type="Rule" title="Do not use unchecked foreign references">

-In a secure Rust development, every foreign reference that is transmitted to Rust through FFI must be **checked on the foreign side** either automatically (for instance, by a compiler) or manually.
+In a secure Rust development, every foreign reference that is transmitted to Rust through FFI MUST be **checked on the foreign side** either automatically (for instance, by a compiler) or manually.

 Exceptions include Rust references in an opaque wrapping that are created